 This series is an invitation to awaken our personal and sensual relationship with nature.
 Something magical happens when we bare ourselves to the elements and let cold water take our breath away, or raindrops tickle our skin, or nestle into a bed of leaves.
 We are brought entirely into the moment, enraptured by sensation.
-I find these moments to be potentially ecstatic, if not spiritual, and I live to seek them out and attempt to recreate the moment with paint.
+By effect, the moment is made sacred, allowing transformation to occur.
+I live for these moments, and strive to capture the magic with these paintings.

 I believe that water has healing qualities.
 I have experienced it.
 The oceans comforting embrace has helped me through the worst of times, soothing the pain of trauma and loss.
 Being submerged cocoons us from our troubles and holds us in a familiar, primal way.
 Our first nine months of life we are cradled in water.
 Have you ever noticed how children love to swim?
 It's like pure joy to them.
 I think that returning to that buoyant state of bliss has the potential to heal and transform us.